CSCI4160U/project-1-rajiv/PROJECT1/INSTRUCTIONS.md

 ## Adding Main Character

-1. Click on the `Assets` folder if it is not already opended.
+1. Open the `Assets` folder if it is not already opended.
-2. Within the `Assets` folder, click on the `Prefabs` folder.
+2. Within the `Assets` folder, open the `Prefabs` folder.
-3. Within the `Prefabs` folder, click on the `Players` folder.
+3. Within the `Prefabs` folder, open the `Players` folder.

 ![locating players](./INSTRUCTION_images/AddingMainCharacter/locating_players.PNG)